AndersDeath/diary2/000-current.md

 # 19 March - Sunday - Yerevan - 171 day of immigration

 I publish another episode of the diary of emigration.
 I think it's the best one so far.
 I speak quite nice and picture is also cool. tomorrow I will recieve my permanent residency of Armenia.
 It means that I will be something like local but without political rights.
 It's absolutely new role for me.
+I am really curios how it looks like.
+I mean